-Easy Walk Trail is a 750m, grade 1 hike located in the Ellis Brook Valley Reserve, Western Australia.
-The hike should take around 35 mins to complete.
+Easy Walk Trail is a 750m, grade 1 hike in Ellis Brook Valley Reserve, Western Australia.
+This hike typically takes 35 minutes to complete.

 The Easy Walk Echinda Trail is an easy stroll through Wandoo Woodland in Ellis Brook Valley.
 The stabilised earth path is suitable for wheelchairs and prams.
 Keep an eye out for echidnas!